Search

 1. Change the urlFormat attribute to "advanced" in your Web.config

-2. Under Admin > Site Settings page, make sure the Revindex Storefront URL Extension Provider is enabled under the Advanced URL Settings tab.
+2. From the persona bar Settings > SEO, make sure the Revindex Storefront URL Extension Providers are enabled under the Extension URL Providers tab.

 Comments